learn-co-students/london-web-071618/18-rails-associations-1/README.md

 ![](https://media.giphy.com/media/A5pcWMMIEO95S/giphy.gif)

+# Code challenge tips and cheatsheets.

-# For every resource we have, we need to:
+## For every resource we have, we need to:

-- Create routes for all required CRUD operations: index, show, new, create, edit, update, destroy
+- Create routes for all required CRUD operations.
-- Define relationships in models and migrations
+- Define relationships in models and migrations.
-- Define all relevant methods on the controller
+- Define all relevant methods on the controller.
+Choose from index, show, new, create, edit, update, destroy.
+DON'T BUILD ALL OF THEM FOR THE SAKE OF IT - it will drastically reduce the amount of time you'll have left during the code challenge should you decide to build all
-- Handle errors
+- Handle errors & user feedback
-- migrate and seed data
+- After migrating models, build a seed data file (should it not exist) as opposed to creating your instances manually in the console. #workSmart

-# anatomy of a controller cheatsheet
+## anatomy of a controller cheatsheet

 ```ruby
 class CheesesController < ApplicationController